teanakamura/fairseq/fairseq/examples/roberta/commonsense_qa/README.md

 We train with a standard cross-entropy loss.

-We also found it helpful to prepend a prefix of `Q:` to the question and `A:` to the input.
+We also found it helpful to prepend a prefix of `Q:` to the question and `A:` to the answer.
 The complete input format is:
 ```
 <s> Q: Where would I not want a fox? </s> A: hen house </s>
 ```